By continuing to use our website, you agree to the use of cookies in accordance with Privacy Policy.

 Castello Estense

-The castle was built in 1385 with a clear defensive intent by order of Marquis Nicolò II d'Este, but a few centuries later it was beautified and given a new look as a court residence.
+The castle was built in 1385 with a clear defensive intent at the behest of Marquis Nicolò II d'Este, but was beautified and given a new look as a court residence a few centuries later.
 The marble balconies, the sumptuous and completely frescoed apartments and the courtyard with its 16th-century lines became a symbol of the new era of Castello Estense under the banner of elegance and grandeur that we can still admire today.

 To start your visit, you can try an unusual activity, namely a boat ride on the castle moat to see the castle from a different perspective.
 The ride lasts about 15 minutes and includes listening to a recorded commentary in Italian or English.
 You will learn interesting facts about the castle and the customs of the Dukes of Este.